mohitk30/redirect-your-bank/README.md

-# Reidrect to your need
+# Redirect to your need
 this programe is nicely running in ubunto 20.04

 you can install this than run it